Do your tops feel too short? Do your pants feel too long? Do you carry your weight in your hips and bottom?

 3. Avoid Low Rise Pants

 Low slung pants will make your legs look stubby.
 Instead, try mid-rise.
 They’re the best type of pants for long-waisted women because they raise your waistline.
 High rise pants are also an option and will elongate your legs.
 Tuck an elegant blouse into high-waisted pants, add heels, and you’ve got yourself a fabulous look!
 Avoid cropped pants that cut you off mid-calf; they will only shorten the legs more.
 Pants with cuffs will do the same.
 Stay away from them too.

 4. Match Your Shoes to Your Pants

 A simple trick to make your legs look longer is to wear shoes the same color as your pants.
 For example, gray pants with gray shoes create an unbroken line that makes you look taller and thinner.
-Heels also help to pump up the height, but avoid chunky heels because they will make your legs look heavy.
-If you prefer flat shoes, buy pointy toe flats, not round, to visually add a couple of extra inches to your legs.
+Heels also help to pump up the height but avoid chunky heels because they will make your legs look heavy.
+If you prefer flat shoes, buy pointy-toe flats, not round, to visually add a couple of extra inches to your legs.

 5. Wear Short Jackets